Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Background

-\textbf{[C] Application Layer.} The application layer is responsible for connecting trained LLMs to real-world systems and users, enabling seamless integration and deployment.
-This layer focuses primarily on orchestration frameworks that automate workflows and manage the interactions between different components.
-Orchestration tools like LangChain~\cite{langchain} and AutoGPT~\cite{AutoGPT} enable autonomous decision-making and process automation by chaining LLM calls together.
+\textbf{Application Layer.} The application layer is responsible for connecting pre-trained LLMs to real-world systems and users, enabling seamless integration and deployment.
+Agent frameworks like \texttt{LangChain}~\cite{langchain} and \texttt{AutoGPT}~\cite{AutoGPT} enable agent development and workflow orchestration.
 Supporting tools are essential for extending the LLM’s capabilities.
-For example, LiteLLM~\cite{litellm} acts as an LLM gateway, serving as a proxy that provides a unified interface for calling multiple models in a consistent format.
-GPTCache~\cite{gptcache} provides caching services to optimize performance and reduce latency, ensuring faster responses during inference.
-Tools like Haystack~\cite{haystack} support retrieval-augmented generation (RAG), enhancing the LLM's ability to respond to complex queries by retrieving relevant information from external data sources.
-Additionally, function-calling frameworks like Composio~\cite{composio} can be integrated to enhance agent capabilities, allowing for dynamic interactions with external APIs and systems.
+For example, \texttt{LiteLLM}~\cite{litellm} acts as an LLM gateway, serving as a proxy that provides a unified interface for calling multiple models in a consistent format. \texttt{GPTCache}~\cite{gptcache} provides caching services to optimize performance and reduce latency, ensuring faster responses during inference.
+Tools like \texttt{RAGFlow}~\cite{RAGFlow} enhance the LLM's ability to respond to complex queries by retrieving relevant information from external knowledge.
+Additionally, function-calling frameworks like \texttt{Composio}~\cite{composio} or MCP~\cite{mcp} can be integrated to enhance agent capabilities, allowing for dynamic interactions with external APIs and systems.
 As many LLM systems interact directly with users, front-end frameworks are also a critical part of this layer.
-Platforms like Anything-LLM~\cite{anythingllm} and LocalAI~\cite{localai} provide interfaces for users to interact with LLMs, enabling easy access to LLM functionalities through user-friendly interfaces.
+Platforms like \texttt{AnythingLLM}~\cite{anythingllm} and \texttt{LocalAI}~\cite{localai} provide interfaces for users to interact with LLMs.